 Can AirSense 11 Connect to WiFi?

-The AirSense 11 features both Bluetooth and WiFi compatibility for Over-the-Air Software Updates and easily uploading therapy data to ResMed’s AirView Cloud service.
+No. The AirSense 11 features Bluetooth compatibility to connect to the mobile MyAir smartphone app, but utilizes cellular data for Over-the-Air Software Updates and therapy data uploads to ResMed’s AirView Cloud service.

 Can I Use My ResMed AirSense 11 Without Water?